 It is important to end a letter clearly and professionally because it is the last thing the reader will see as it sets the tone for future communications.
 This informs your reader what to do next.

-However, depending on how you choose to end your letter, it can include vital information such as your first and last name, job title, phone number, company, etc.
+However, depending on how you end your letter, it can include vital information such as your first and last name, job title, phone number, company, etc.

 Typically, every concluding paragraph of a letter should end with a sign-off and your signature.